graezykev/normalise-your-git-commit-and-push/steps.md

 See the `--no-verify` flag?
 This allows for a **forced commit**.
 It's like a hidden time bomb!
 You're not even able to stop your teammates from doing it sneakily!

-So, here we need a second defence line before those **forced committed** codes are pushed to our remote repository and pollute the codebase.
+So, here we need a second defence line before the **forced committed** code is pushed to our remote repository and pollute the codebase.

 I need to clarify what I mean by **Incremental Code** here.